 Surgery for Gynecomastia involves removing excess tissue and skin while tightening the chest skin or reducing the areola's size (the area around the nipple) to create a masculine appearance.

-We modify Gynecomastia surgery in Miami for each patient.
+We modify Gynecomastia surgery in Coral Gables for each patient.
 It may involve removing excess tissue, liposuction, and an adjustment to correct the appearance of the areola.

 The goal is symmetry and a natural appearance and most, but not all patients are candidates.